AdobeDocs/commerce-channels.en/help/amazon-channel/amazon-verify-api-key.md

 The API key is validated each time you access your Amazon sales channel.

-1. Log into the [!DNL Commerce] Admin.
+1. Log in to the [!DNL Commerce] Admin.

 1. On the _[!UICONTROL Admin]_ sidebar, go to **[!UICONTROL Marketing]** > _[!UICONTROL Channels]_ > **[!UICONTROL Amazon Sales Channel]**.